gabriel-naressi/gabriel-naressi/README.md

 Hi, I'm Gabriel Naressi.
 I'm from Brazil and I've been programming since 2014.
-In my first job (and only job at [Synchro](https://www.synchro.com.br)), I start with React and MobX (as state control).
-In fact, my team started to create some open source projects that ended up discontinued.
-The org was: [Synchro-TEC](https://github.com/Synchro-TEC) :octocat:.
+In my first (and actual) job at [Synchro](https://www.synchro.com.br), I started with frontend development with React and MobX as state control.
+I also contributed to some open source project of the compy that ended up discotinued ([Synchro-TEC](https://github.com/Synchro-TEC) :octocat:).

-I worked a little with Grails (which forced me to learn the Groovy language and MVC architecture).
+Throughout the years I worked a little with Grails (which forced me to learn the Groovy and MVC architecture) and also started developing backend applications with Spring Boot alongside frontend applications, which turned me into a fullstack developer.

-Later I started to work with Spring Boot applications with onion architecture and JUnit as a test tool.
-Furthermore, my activities were always involved with relational databases.

 Currently: